BUMRC-Electrical/onboarding-2026/README.md

 For new members or returning members who wish to participate, there will be a boost-converter project for onboarding.

-The project will include soldering, git, and KiCad schematic design.
-If you've never done either, that is okay.
+The project will include soldering (Through-Hole), Git, and KiCad schematic design.
+If you've never done either, that's okay.

 A boost-converter is a switching regulator that **steps up a lower voltage at a higher current to a higher voltage at a lower current**, usually at a specific efficiency (near 80%).